 When I learned from your letter and from your ambassador Claudius Cyrus that you have expressed yourselves as sharing feelings of joy on our behalf, I thought it a proof of your being good men.
 Farewell.
 On the 3rd, before the ides of November, from Juliopolis.

-A copy of Hadrian’s letter of reply was subsequently engraved on white marble and displayed in a public place at Pergamum or maybe in the neoi‘s gymnasium located on the lower Acropolis.
-Although there is no explicit evidence for it, it is generally assumed that Hadrian visited Pergamum in AD 124 and/or in 129 where he probably saw his letter displayed there.
+A copy of Hadrian’s reply letter was subsequently engraved on white marble and displayed in a public place at Pergamum or maybe in the neoi’s gymnasium on the lower Acropolis.
+Although there is no explicit evidence, it is generally assumed that Hadrian visited Pergamum in AD 124 and/or 129, where he probably saw his letter displayed.

 Juliopolis was securely identified by David French thanks to the discovery of a group of milestones from the Roman road connecting Nicaea with Ancyra with the inscription Iuliopoli (including a few dedicated to Hadrian).
-French’s identification was later confirmed in 2009 with the finding of coins carrying the name of the city.
+French’s identification was later confirmed in 2009 with the finding of coins carrying the city’s name.

-The modern reservoir divides the necropolis into two slopes; the western necropolis and the eastern necropolis areas.
-The analysis of the excavated graves indicates that the necropolis was in use from the 2nd century BC to the 5th century AD.
-Four different types of burial traditions have been identified as a result of the excavations; rock-cut graves, simple earth burials, rock-cut tomb chambers and stone sarcophagi.
-Inhumation was the preferred form of burial but cremations are also known to have taken place.
-To date, sixteen graves of doctors with their medical implements have been uncovered indicating that Juliopolis was an important centre for medicine.
+The modern reservoir divides the necropolis into two slopes; the western and eastern necropolis areas.
+The analysis of the excavated graves indicates that the necropolis was used from the 2nd century BC to the 5th century AD.
+Four burial traditions have been identified due to the excavations; rock-cut graves, simple earth burials, rock-cut tomb chambers and stone sarcophagi.
+Inhumation was the preferred form of burial, but cremations are also known to have taken place.
+To date, sixteen graves of doctors with their medical implements have been uncovered, indicating that Juliopolis was an important centre for medicine.

-The excavations have yielded many artefacts that were deposited as burial gifts for the deceased, including golden earrings and bracelets, stone and glass necklaces, bronze and bone medical instruments, lamps and various ceramic vessels as well as silver and bronze coins.
-A selection of these artefacts can be seen in the Roman section of the Museum of Anatolian Civilizations in Ankara.
+The excavations have yielded many artefacts that were deposited as burial gifts for the deceased, including golden earrings and bracelets, stone and glass necklaces, bronze and bone medical instruments, lamps and various ceramic vessels, as well as silver and bronze coins.
+These artefacts can be seen in the Roman section of the Museum of Anatolian Civilizations in Ankara.